Valencia port to have double railway tracks to deal with traffic increase

 Photo: Valencia Port Authority

-The Valencia Port Authority has awarded Ardanuy Ingeniería with the task of doubling of the track and the implementation of the third railway line between the Poniente and Levante docks.
+The Valencia Port Authority has awarded Ardanuy Ingeniería with the task of drafting the project for the doubling of the track and the implementation of the third railway line between the Poniente and Levante docks.
 The project should take five months.
 The contract is worth more than 220,000 euros.

 The project is part of the Connect Valencia Port programme, which is supported with the Connecting Europe Facility (CEF).
 The aim is to expand and improve the rail transport infrastructures to respond to the constant increase in rail traffic registered by the port.
-The facilities will be prepared for the implementation of UIC gauge (1435 mm) in the Mediterranean Corridor.
+The project entails the facilities to be prepared for the implementation of the standard gauge (1435 mm) in the Mediterranean Corridor.

 Mixed gauge line